dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/settings.md

 `fileName`: specifies the name of the file.

-`download` (optional): boolean that specifies whether to initiates a JSON file download.
+`download`: boolean that specifies whether to initiates a JSON file download.

-`includeDefaultValues` (optional): Boolean that specifies whether to include default values the output.
-Default to False.

 **Return value**